quynh-trann/Web102-Prework-Submission/README.md

-# Android Prework - *Sea Monster Crowdfunding*
+# WEB102 Prework - *Sea Monster Crowdfunding*

 Submitted by: **Thuy Thuy Quynh Tran**

-**Sea Monster Crowdfunding** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**Sea Monster Crowdfundingp** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **7** hours spent in total